Moody's Mood for Love: History

 James Moody created his improvised solo in 1949 on a visit to Sweden.
 Moody's playing clearly shows the influence of Charlie Parker.
 The recording includes, in the middle, an eight-bar improvisation by Swedish pianist Thore Swanerud, who was part of the backing band.
+Moody, who normally played the tenor saxophone, used a borrowed alto saxophone for the recording.
+He later admitted that he played an excess number of notes, not because he was improvising, but because he was trying to find the correct keys on the unfamiliar instrument.

 At some point in the next few years, jazz singer Eddie Jefferson wrote lyrics to this improvised melody, a practice known as vocalese, and added the song to his repertoire.
 Jefferson's lyrics include the piano solo, which is sung from the point of view of a woman ("What is all this talk about loving me, my sweet?").
-It also references Moody himself at the end of the song ("James Moody, you can come on in and you can blow now if you want to").
-King Pleasure heard Jefferson perform it in a jazz club and asked permission to reproduce it.
+It also references Moody himself at the end of the song ("James Moody, you can come on in man and you can blow now if you want to, I'm through").
+King Pleasure heard Jefferson perform it in a jazz club and asked permission to perform it.
+In November 1951, Pleasure sang his version at the Apollo Theater Amateur Hour, winning first prize along with a contract to record the tune for Prestige.
 Pleasure's recording, released in 1952, gave the song its now-common title of "Moody's Mood for Love".
 It included Blossom Dearie singing the female part, and a band headed by Teacho Wiltshire.
 The recording, King Pleasure's first, was a hit for the Prestige label.

 Following King Pleasure's successful recording, Jimmy McHugh, who wrote the music for "I'm in the Mood for Love", sued for copyright infringement and won a partial victory in court.
 He and Moody eventually agreed to share the proceeds on sales of any versions of the tune.

 Moody embraced the song, and later hired Jefferson to come on the road with him.
 Jefferson also appeared on a number of Moody's subsequent albums: Moody (1954), James Moody's Moods, Hi Fi Party, Flute 'n the Blues (all 1956), Moody's Mood for Love (1957), Hey!
 It's James Moody (1959), and Cookin' the Blues (1964).